futurenowteam/collaborative_writing/README.md

 This assignment is going to teach you how to collaborate using git on GitHub.
 This means cloning a repository, pulling the changes that other people have made, and pushing your changes up.
 You might even come across merge conflicts.

 ## Assignment
+1. One person in the group forks this repository.
-1. Everyone in the group clones this repository.
+2. Everyone in the group clones that person's repository.
-2. One person pulls the most recent changes, edits the text file, writes the next sentence, makes a commit, and pushes the changes up.
+3. One person pulls the most recent changes, edits the text file, writes the next sentence, makes a commit, and pushes the changes up.
-3. Repeat Step 3 until everybody has done it.
+4. Repeat Step 3 until everybody has done it.
-4. Celebrate!
+5. Celebrate!
 You just learned the basics of git 🎉

 ## Important Git Commands